Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 \paragraph{Structural deep clustering network~\cite{sdcn}.} Structural Deep Clustering Network (SDCN) is a solution incorporating selected state-of-the-art deep learning frameworks for graph community detection.
 The primary motivation of the authors was based on two observations: that the autoencoder models tend to capture the possible community structure successfully and that Graph Convolutional Networks~\cite{gcn} outperform many other solutions in graph-related machine learning tasks.
 Therefore, the authors' idea is to combine the two components into one large solution for community detection.
 To achieve that, they train a Deep Neural Network Autoencoder (DNN) on the consecutive layers of the GCN.
 To ensure the coherence of the components, a Dual Self-Supervised Module is introduced, which guides the training of the networks.
 Finally, the $K$-means clustering is performed on the resulting Euclidean for direct community detection.
-The reader is referred to the main article for further description of the implemented improvements and technical details.
 SDCN is currently one of the leading solutions for community detection in large networks, significantly outperforming other solutions, e.g., Variational Graph Autoencoders~\cite{vgae}.

 We refer the reader to the recent survey \cite{su} for descriptions of other recent solutions, including deep learning models.